bradleybossard/docker-gcloud/README.md

 This generates the ssh keys.
 Disconnect from the machine and your .ssh keys will be now be located in the ~/.ssh directory as google_compute_engine and google_compute_engine.pub

+## TODOs

+- [ ] Add script ala https://github.com/bradleybossard/docker-youtube-dl-gdrive to instruct user how to proceed, adding the Usage commands above